ZupIT/beagle-docs/content/en/ios/customization/dependencies/style.md

 ---
-title: IOS
+title: Style
 weight: 204
-description: 'Here, you''ll find how to make components'' stylization on iOS'' projects.'
+description: 'Here, you''ll find how to make components stylization on iOS projects.'
 ---

 ---